NeuralTrust/docs.neuraltrust.ai/docs/ai-gateway/concepts/services.md

 The main attribute of a service is its upstream configuration, which defines where and how the AI Gateway should forward requests.

-## Service and Route Interaction
+## Service and Rules Interaction

-Services, in conjunction with routes, let you expose your AI models and services to clients with AI Gateway.
-The gateway abstracts the service from the clients by using routes.
-Since the client always calls the route, changes to the services (like switching AI model providers or versions) don't impact how clients make the call.
-Routes also allow the same service to be used by multiple clients and apply different policies based on the route used.
+Services, in conjunction with rules, let you expose your AI models and services to clients with AI Gateway.
+The gateway abstracts the service from the clients by using rules.
+Since the client always calls the rule, changes to the services (like switching AI model providers or versions) don't impact how clients make the call.
+Rules also allow the same service to be used by multiple clients and apply different policies based on the rule used.

 ## Service Types